 Orchestrator provides you a number of options to finalize failover to VM replicas:

-- Permanent Failover — as a result, VM replicas in the DR site will no longer be treated as replicas.
+- Permanent Failover — as a result, VM replicas in the disaster recovery site will no longer be treated as replicas.
 Restore point snapshots will be deleted, and the source VMs will be removed from CDP policies.

 For more information on the permanent failover process, see the Veeam Backup & Replication User Guide, section Permanent Failover.

 - Failback — you can choose whether you want to fail back to the original or to a new location.

 - If failing back to the original location, you will switch from VM replicas back to the source VMs.
 The source VMs will be restored to the current state of their replicas.